How to get there:

 Coral Pink Sand Dunes State Park

-The Coral Pink Sand Dunes aren’t as well known as many other activities we did but I am so glad I discovered it.
+If you’re looking for a fun experience on your Utah and Colorado road trip, The Coral Pink Sand Dunes are a must-do.
+They aren’t as well known as many other activities we did but I am so glad I discovered it.
 We rented sand boards and it was a blast.
-We went down sand boarding down the hill, slid down and of course, took tons of photos and videos.
+We went down sand boarding down the hill, and of course, took tons of photos and videos.

 Town of Kanab